Leon S. Kennedy: Other appearances

 Leon is a playable character in several non-canonical Resident Evil games.
 He is one of two protagonists in Resident Evil Gaiden (2001) and appears in several Resident Evil mobile games.
-In Gaiden, Leon is ordered to investigate a cruise ship that is rumored to host Umbrella's latest experiments.
-He soon disappears and Barry Burton is sent to rescue Leon.
-He appears as a playable character in other games including Project X Zone 2 (2016), Dead by Daylight (2016), Teppen (2019), Puzzles & Survival (2023), and State of Survival (2023).
-Leon is an alternate skin for characters in other games, such as Rainbow Six Siege (2015), Knives Out (2017), Fortnite Battle Royale (2017), Monster Hunter: World (2018), PUBG Mobile (2018), Tom Clancy's The Division 2 (2019), and Dead Rising Deluxe Remaster (2024).
+In Gaiden, Leon is ordered to investigate a cruise ship that is rumored to host Umbrella's latest experiments; he soon disappears and Barry Burton is sent to rescue him.
+He appears as a playable character in other games including Project X Zone 2 (2016), Dead by Daylight (2016), Teppen (2019), Arena Breakout (2019), Puzzles & Survival (2023), and State of Survival (2023).
+Leon is an alternate skin for characters in games such as Rainbow Six Siege (2015), Knives Out (2017), Fortnite Battle Royale (2017), Monster Hunter: World (2018), PUBG Mobile (2018), Tom Clancy's The Division 2 (2019), Wuthering Waves (2024), and Dead Rising Deluxe Remaster (2024).
 Leon has a non-player character (NPC) cameo in Trick'N Snowboarder (1999), Ultimate Marvel vs. Capcom 3 (2011), the Nintendo crossover video game Super Smash Bros.
 Ultimate (2018) as a Spirit power-up, Dying Light 2 (2022), and is referenced as a robot dressed as Leon in Astro Bot (2024).

 Leon features in novelizations of the films and games.
-Several comic books based on the games were released, and he is a character in Bandai's Resident Evil Deck Building Card Game (2011) and Steamforged Games' Resident Evil 2: The Board Game (2017).
+Comic books based on the games were released, and Leon appears in Resident Evil: The Official Comic Magazine.
+Leon is a character in Bandai's Resident Evil Deck Building Card Game (2011) and Steamforged Games' Resident Evil 2: The Board Game (2017).
 The character was featured in Resident Evil-themed attractions at Universal Studios Japan and Universal Orlando's Halloween Horror Nights.
 Leon's likeness has been used on figurines, outfits, statues, dioramas, gun replicas, standees, keychains, watches, and perfumes.
+In 2026, to celebrate the release of Requiem, Alamo Drafthouse Cinema introduced a Resident Evil–inspired menu featuring a dish called "Bingo!
+Fried Chicken".
+(Note: Bingo!
+Fried Chicken features boneless chicken wings coated in a flavorful blend of red chili, ginger, garlic, and paprika, finished with a drizzle of thyme-infused hot honey and fresh chopped cilantro.
+Served with fries, celery sticks, and a green herb ranch dressing.)
+Staff members also celebrated with Leon cake after it sold seven million copies in two months.
+(Note: A Leon cake includes raspberries, blueberries, and black frosting with what appears to be a biscuit-based cake topper in the shape of Leon with a pistol.)